 The first thing for you to note is - there's no substitute for hands-on training.
 This goes for everything in first aid, but in particular for CPR.
 And so this guide is intended as a reminder, not as a replacement for hands-on CPR training.

 In first aid terms, you start CPR when you encounter a casualty who has collapsed, is unresponsive and is not breathing.

-Be careful what I mean by 'not breathing'.
+Be careful when considering whether someone is or isn't breathing.
 Infrequent gasps from an unresponsive casualty are not considered normal breathing.
-Typically, their gasps will not be effective breaths, therefore CPR should be commenced.
+Typically, their gasps will not be effective breaths, therefore CPR you should start CPR.

 The Full CPR Process

 The following list is the process you should go through if you are the first person on scene and encounter someone who has collapsed and is apparently unresponsive.
 These instructions are for treating an adult casualty.
 We've listed the differences between adult CPR and child CPR at the foot of this guide.

 make sure it's safe to approach the casualty.